Research Ethics Committee

 The IRSST’s Ethics Policy on Research Involving Humans is one of the tools the Institute and its staff have at their disposal to help them appropriately address the various dilemmas and concerns associated with research involving human subjects.

 The Institute’s Research Ethics Committee (REC) supports this process, which is fundamentally based on respect for human dignity.
 The IRSST’s REC has a mandate to assess the ethical validity of research projects requiring the involvement of human subjects conducted by IRSST researchers or by research collaborators who do not have access to such a committee.
 The projects carried out by external researchers are submitted to the REC in their institution.

 Composition of the committee

 - Emmanuelle Marceau, associate professor at Université de Montréal, philosophy teacher at Cégep du Vieux Montréal

 Community Representative and Alternate Chair

 - Suzanne Côté, public health and social services professional and nurse epidemiologist at the Quebec City public health research unit, CHU-CHUQ

-- André Plamondon, senior researcher at the IRSST
+- André Plamondon, senior researcher in the OHS Problem Prevention and Rehabilitation team at the IRSST

 - Me Virginie Maloney, lawyer specializing in occupational health and safety